zarif98/ECE4180RCProject/Readme.md

 |  P24   |      Orange      |      nc     |      nc     |

 ##  Pi Camera Servo Mount
 The pi camera servo mount was designed based off an existing servo mount but it was extend to include a semi-circle base that contained the pi camera mount on it.
+The STereoLithography (STL) file and inventor file are included on the GitHub page.

 # Contributing